ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/genes-and-dna/chapter_17.md

   - Transcription and translation are separated in time and space.
     - Transcription occurs in the nucleus and translation occurs in ribosomes of the cytoplasm for eukaryotes.
     - Bacteria begins translating mRNA before its transcription is complete.

+### Process: Initiating Transcription in Bacteria
+1. Initiation begins.
+Sigma binds to the promoter region of the DNA, characterized by the -35 box and the -10 box.
+2. Initiation continues.
+RNA polymerase opens up the DNA helix and transcription begins.
+NTPs are used to create the complement of the template strand.
+3. Initiation completes.
+Sigma is released from the core enzyme and RNA synthesis continues.
+The RNA polymerase moves downstream along the DNA.

+### Process: Ending Transcription in Bacteria
+1. Hairpin forms.
+RNA polymerase transcribes a transcription-termination signal, which codes for RNA that forms a hairpin.
+2. Termination.
+The RNA hairpin leads to the RNA separating from RNA polymerase, terminating transcription.

 ## 17.2: RNA Processing in Eukaryotes
 - Newly transcribed eukaryotic RNAs were nonfunctional and many times larger than corresponding RNAs.